-This DFINITY Canister Software Development Kit (SDK) is an Alpha release that provides tools, sample code, and documentation to help you create programs to run on a locally-deployed Internet Computer client node.
+This DFINITY Canister Software Development Kit (SDK) is an Alpha release that provides tools, sample code, and documentation to help you create programs to run on a locally-deployed Internet Computer replica node.

 |For this Alpha release, only macOS and Linux platforms are supported.
 In addition, you won’t be able to install your programs on an externally-managed Developer Network just yet, but that capability is coming soon.|